-If you hire a contractor or builder to make temporary and/or permanent repairs to your home or property following an accident, storm, flood, fire or other damage, follow these tips:
+If you have suffered damage to your home from a fire, wind, flood, or storms like Hurricane Michael and Sally, you may need to hire a contractor or builder to make temporary and/or permanent repairs to your home or property.
+Before hiring any restoration, repair company, or contractor, follow these tips:

 Beware of door-to-door contractors who are looking to take advantage of homeowners after mass disasters.
 The need for their work is high and the homeowners often desperate for immediate repairs, so the situation often attracts contractors who are unqualified and make costly mistakes.